MYLOGIQ

 Proxy statements are available for searching within our SEC Disclosures Module.
 Simply type “DEF” in the Form Type search box to identify proxy statements.

-CompanyIQ® sources intelligence from publicly available documents.
+CompanyIQ® sources its data from publicly available documents.
 These are primarily obtained from the SEC EDGAR database along with public company websites.

 We have data available for all US public companies and some foreign filers.
 You can search for S&P 500 companies specifically by selecting that option below the Company Search box in the SEC Disclosures and Comment Letters Modules.
 Our additional modules also allow you to compare and benchmark intelligence from multiple indices, sectors, and custom peer lists.